 Simply create a Google Sheet and add the names of the consultants or consultancy firms that stood out to you, add their work, their contact details, work experience, pros, cons, skills, recommendations, etc.

 This will give you an overview of the potential consultants you are rapping.

-Moreover, you can also create a grading system for the same so as to keep all the stakeholders on the same page which makes the future communication smoother.
+Moreover, you can also create a grading system for the same to keep all the stakeholders on the same page, which makes future communication smoother.